idelsink/qtcreator_sub_dir_example/README.md

 To **solve** this, the user could do a clean and build or just remove the build files and build it again.
 I'm working on a solution for this.
 Untill then, clean and rebuild. :D

 # License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
-See the LICENSE.txt file for more information.
+This project is licensed under the [GNU GENERAL PUBLIC LICENSE](http://www.gnu.org/licenses/licenses.html).
+See the [LICENSE](LICENSE.md) file for more information.